 We asked our staff some of the best tips for you, our guests, to ensure you get the most out of your white water rafting trip.
 Whether it be your first, or tenth time out there, we have you covered!

-Here are our 4 Tips to Have the Best Rafting Trip Possible:
+Our 4 Tips to Have the Best Whitewater Rafting Trip Possible

 1. Don’t think, just play!